Rathin Maitra: Career

 He then travelled around India in search of Indian heritage to get an opportunity to know the social customs, manners, arts of different regions of the country.
 Both the Rajput paintings and the Pahari paintings influenced him a lot.
 At that time in 1943, during the Second World War and the Bengal famine of 1943, Subho Tagore, Nirode Mazumdar, Pradosh Dasgupta, Paritosh Sen, Gopal Ghose, Prankrishna Pal and he himself formed a fine art group called the Calcutta Group in Calcutta.
 During his career, he also taught at the Government College of Art and Craft in Kolkata for several years and later became the Honorary Joint Secretary of the Academy of Fine Arts, Kolkata.
 In 1953, he was responsible for directing the first exhibition of Indian paintings in the United States, a joint initiative of the then Government of India and the Academy of Fine Arts, Kolkata.
 He received the huge opportunity to visit art galleries in various European countries while there and back.
 During the course of that time, for notable novelist and playwright Christopher Isherwood, and renowned Indian philosopher and monk of the Ramakrishna order Swami Prabhavananda's translated version of the Bhagavad Gita into English titled Bhagavad Gita - Song of God, he designed and painted the cover.
 Apart from oil and watercolour, he also excelled in scale drawing.
 He had a reputation as an art teacher.
 His paintings are preserved in various art museums in India and in private collections of many individuals abroad.
 He was also invited by the Bombay Art Society to hold a solo show in September 1947.
+He also authored and illustrated books on Indian heritage, such as Temples of Garhwal and Other Landmarks.